 Need to pack jewelry?
 There’s a hack for that.
 You’re going to want to avoid just dumping your jewelry into a shoebox or bag, unless you’re looking forward to the high levels of concentration and patience required to fish out all the matching earrings and untangle necklaces.
 Instead, you can repurpose regular household items to easily pack and organize your jewelry.
 For example, those weekly pill organizers are perfect for packing rings, post earrings, cufflinks, and necklace pendants.
 Thin necklace chains can be threaded through straws and clasped together so they don’t get tangled, while chunkier necklaces or thicker chains can be threaded through toilet paper or paper towel cores.
 Carabiner clips are great for looping bracelets.

-Once you’ve got everything packed, you can place it inside of a Tupperware holder, cloth bag, or smaller box to keep it together.
+Once you’ve got everything packed, you can place it inside of a food container, cloth bag, or smaller box to keep it together.
 Anything you’re worried about scratching, you can put inside of a sock or wrap in tea towels.

 Just before my move out of NYC, I found out that my new renters insurance policy covered my items during my move.
 That’s right, before I even got my stuff to my new place, it was covered against damage and theft.
 This was an unexpected gift, especially considering the moving company had a very minimal — but also very standard — level of coverage for my items.
 Basic renters insurance plans can cost as little as $10 a month, so it’s worth looking into a plan — and double-checking to see if coverage also extends to your move — even if you just cancel it afterwards.
 If you want to save bucks on moving insurance, it’s a great, simple hack for making sure your stuff is protected.